 Also known as lemon surprise pudding or lemon sponge pudding, Self Saucing Lemon Pudding is an absolute favourite.
 Made from scratch with fresh lemons and regular cake ingredients, it’s insanely simple to make.

 This lemon pudding gets it’s name from the light and fluffy sponge cake which sits on top of a silky smooth, tangy lemon sauce that it somehow magically creates during baking.
+The sauce is light and tangy, not very thick and perfect for being drizzld over the sponge when you serve.

 I grew up on desserts like sponge pudding – often a berry or lemon flavour but, ever so rarely, a chocolate version.
 I must admit, I was always a sucker for lemon or berry flavoured desserts though, and we’d smother these, warm out of the oven with hot runny custard.
 Yum.